 Learning A-Z Levels

-Determine where to start students in Raz-Kids's levels and how our levels correlate to other systems (including the criteria we use).
+Determine where to start students in Learning A-Z's levels and how our levels correlate to other systems (including the criteria we use).

 Our Learning A-Z Text Leveling System

 The Learning A-Z Text Leveling System is designed to accurately and reliably measure text complexity to support differentiated instruction.
 Our leveling system follows the guidelines for determining text complexity as outlined in the Common Core State Standards (CCSS).
 The Standards call for an evaluation of student reading materials in three areas of text complexity: qualitative measures, quantitative measures, and reader and task considerations.

 Qualitative measures are text attributes that can only be evaluated by a human reader.
 These include factors such as the author's purpose, the levels of meaning, structure of the text, language conventions, language clarity, knowledge demands, and the complexity and importance of visual devices.The Learning A-Z Text Leveling System takes into account the following qualitative measures:

 - Knowledge demands

 - Familiarity of topic (common everyday vs. unfamiliar)